DVA490-474-Project-Course/stm32-code/docs/manual/developer_guide.md

 Testing Standard
 -----------------------
 The project follows no specific testing standards or guidelines.
-There must be unit tests for every function and integration tests for every module, but nothing dictates how these tests should be written or structured.
 However, it must not violate the coding standards followed by the project.

 Documentation